 To plan the next trip doesn’t have to take weeks, but it also isn’t something that just happens overnight.
 Even if you’re someone who travels frequently there is still a list of things that you need to go through – you just might get through it a lot quicker than someone who doesn’t travel often.

 So where do you want to go on your next trip?
 There are some seriously amazing things to see in the world, from the new seven wonders of the world to hidden pools on remote islands.
 Do you want a city break with deep historical roots, plenty to see, and a great shopping district?
 Head to Rome.
-For a unique stay in an igloo with a once in a lifetime view of the Aurora Borealis then head to the Netherlands or Iceland.
+For a unique stay in an igloo with a once in a lifetime view of the Aurora Borealis then head to the Netherlands or Iceland and get more information about camper van rental in Iceland.
 Go skiing in the Alps, climb Kilimanjaro, or visit the catacombs of Paris.
 Figure out what you want to do on your trip, and then you can weed out the places you don’t want to go, and then enjoy deciding which destination is for you.

 HOTEL + FLIGHTS